Too Long, Didn’t Read Summary:

 Stop thinking that metaphysics is about generating “luck”.
 This word should have no place in Chinese metaphysics and it’s not the appropriate translation of the word 运 which we see all so often in this field.
 Good things don’t happen to good people arbitrarily or out of pure randomness and I can’t emphasise this enough.

 Perhaps to try to help put things into perspective: As mentioned, metaphysics is a study of nature’s laws after all, and you are a product of nature.
 Like every other natural phenomenon, the growth of something depends on the environment and innate quality of the subject.
-It’s very much like your natal chart and your Elemental Phases which practitioners use for a reading.
-Your natal chart is your innate nature, and your Elemental Phases is like your environment – these two will come together and chart your growth as a human being and I have emphasises this countless times.
+When a practitioner looks at your BaZi chart, your natal chart and “Luck Pillars” / Elemental Phases are telling us you innate qualities or lack thereof, and what you are doing with it.
+Your natal chart is your innate nature, and your Elemental Phases is like your environment – these two will come together and chart your growth as a human being.
+I have emphasises this countless times.

 People might ask, “But what if we don’t have control of our environment?
 We can’t choose where we end up and it’s affecting me!”
 I’d ask you to challenge that assumption.
-First of all, you do have control of your environment – you just simply need to move somewhere else.
-However, there are some caveats.
+First of all, you do have control of your environment and you are not an inanimate object, but from my conversations with friends and clients, most of us don’t do anything about it.
+Life simply becomes chasing one paycheque after another in hopes of a bigger one coming.
+There is nothing inherently wrong with this, and if you enjoy it, but all means go ahead.

 The Ridiculous Practice Of Coming Up With A Laundry List Of Career Options Based On Elements